COSI-Lab/book/src/infrastructure/vms.md

 _updated: Sept 18th 2022_

-Interm web host and location to run [docker](https://www.docker.com) containers.
+Interim web host and location to run [docker](https://www.docker.com) containers.
 Eventually the goal is to remove a layer of virtualization and migrate services to [tiamat](./servers/tiamat.md).

 | | |
 | :--- | :--- |